Student-centric advice and objective recommendations

 - Location: Walter Cronkite School of Mass Communication at ASU

-The Arizona State University Summer Journalism Institute is a two-week camp for high school students.
+The Arizona State University Summer Journalism Institute is a 6-day camp for high school students.
 During the program, students will gain hands-on experience in reporting, producing newscasts and creating multimedia content.
-Camp usually starts the first week in June of each year.
+Campers will be able to select their preferred elective sessions from topics like sports photography or newsroom tours.
+During this time, campers will sleep in the dorms and eat dining hall food.
+The camp will take place at the end of June.

 - Eligibility: Students ages 14 to 18